csicks/Data-Structure/README.md

 Including: Liner, Circle liner, Queue, Stack and Polynomial.

-Some algorithms about these data structure may be included, either.
+Some algorithms utilizing these data structures are also included.

 Most of the comments are in Chinese.

-You may need to add "Console.ReadLine();" at the end of the main function to keep the command window open after the program finishes so that you can better check the results.
+You may need to add "Console.ReadLine();" at the end of the main function to keep the command window open so that you can better check the results before program finishes.

 Finished in 2017.